If you sell on Amazon, your margins just took another hit. Amazon recently added a 3.5% fuel and logistics surcharge.

 Rising Costs Eat into Tight Margins

-Ecommerce is a highly competitive space where every penny matters.
-You already spend a significant portion of your revenue on advertising, storage, and platform fees.
-Adding a blanket 3.5% surcharge to your fulfillment costs directly impacts your bottom line.
+eCommerce is a highly competitive space where every penny matters.
+You already spend a significant portion of your revenue on advertising, storage costs, and FBA fees, including the low inventory level fee.
+Adding a blanket 3.5% surcharge to your fulfillment fees directly impacts your bottom line.

 The Pressure on Pricing